CreativeSDK/ios-getting-started-samples/Image Editor UI Component/Guide/Guide.md

             kAFCropPresetWidth:@4,
             kAFCropPresetHeight:@11}]];

+### Mandatory Crop

+In some cases, you might want to ensure that the images created in the editor are of a specific aspect ratio.
+In this case, initialize the `AdobeUXImageEditorViewController` with a call to `initWithImage:mandatoryCropPresets:`.
+Choose one or more aspect ratios, like in the following example:

+    + (void)displayEditorForImage:(UIImage *)imageToEdit
+    {
+        NSArray<AdobeImageEditorCropPreset *> *presets = @[
+            [[AdobeImageEditorCropPreset alloc] initWithName:@"3:2"
+                                                       width:3.0f
+                                                      height:2.0f],
+        ];
+        AdobeUXImageEditorViewController *editorController = [[AdobeUXImageEditorViewController
+         alloc] initWithImage:imageToEdit mandatoryCropPresets:presets];
+        [editorController setDelegate:self];
+        [self presentViewController:editorController animated:YES completion:nil];
+    }

+The above example will ensure an output image that has a 3:2 aspect ratio.

 ### Supported Interface Orientations

 The interface orientations supported by the iPad version of the editor can be customized with the `setSupportedIPadOrientations:` method.
 (On the iPhone, only the portrait orientation is supported.)